 To compete in today’s global market, you need to be able to launch your mobile app as effectively and quickly as possible.
-One QA testing method that allows companies to be both cost-effective and fast is crowdsourced testing.
+One software testing method that allows companies to be both cost-effective and fast is crowdsourced testing.

 Also known as crowdtesting, it’s a shining example of the phrase “two heads are better than one”.

 Different from in-house or outsourced QA testing where testers and software testing preside at one central location, crowdtesting is a collective effort from people at different workplaces.
 With its roots in the Open Source movement, crowdsourced mobile app testing uses the effectiveness and skillset of multiple, individual testers.
-The “crowd” has all the necessary tools at their disposal.
+The remote, on-demand “crowd” has all the necessary tools at their disposal.

 Before we dive too far into crowdsourced testing, let’s get some of the basic definitions down: